john-itcsolutions/cheirrs/README.md

 after install is complete.

+You will also require docker-compose

+`sudo apt install docker-compose`

 The docker-based development on this project is adapted from the code in:

 https://github.com/cyber-republic/elastos-smartweb-service  (smartweb-server, providing blockchain access, containerised by ITCSA)